refinery-platform/django_docker_engine/README-PROVENANCE.md

 - Researcher has multiple data sets.
 After visualizing them, notices that there are distinct partitions.
     - Researcher would like to see if the data provenance or other data set metadata helps to explain the partition.
     - Researcher would like to identify and add new data sets with characteristics similar to one of the partitions.
+- Researcher has multiple data sets.
+In visualizing them, they are much more homogenenous than expected.
+    - Researcher would like to examine the metadata for the current set and see if that explains the homogeneity.
+    - Researcher would like to identify new data sets which are likely to be markedly different from the current ones.
 - Researcher uses visualization tool to integrate diverse data sets.
     - And researcher would like to export in a reproducible way (back to Refinery) the combined data so that further analysis can be done.
     - At a latter point researcher realizes that a tweak to the parameters would be useful.